ente-io/ente/docs/docs/self-hosting/troubleshooting/keyring.md

 ./ente-cli
 ```
+You can also add the above line to your shell's rc file, to not
+having to export it manually every time.

+Then one of the following:

+1. If the file doesn't exist, Ente CLI will create it and fill it with a random 32 character encryption key.
+2. If you do create the file, please fill it with a cryptographically generated 32 byte string.

 And you are good to go.

-- You can also add the above line to your shell's rc file, to not
-having to export it manually every time.

 ## Ref